scotws/TaliForth2/README.md

 Tali Forth 2 aims to be, roughly in order of priority:

-- **Easy to try.** Download the source -- or even just the binary `ophis.bin` -- and run the emulator with `py65mon -m 65c02 -r ophis.bin` to get it running.
+- **Easy to try.** Download the source -- or even just the binary `taliforth-py65mon.bin` -- and run the emulator with `py65mon -m 65c02 -r taliforth-py65mon.bin` to get it running.
 This lets you experiment with a working 8-bit Forth for the 65c02 without any special configuration.

 - **Simple**.
 The simple subroutine-threaded (STC) design and excessively commented source code give hobbyists the chance to study a working Forth at